Relativistic magnetohydrodynamics in the early Universe: Friedmann--Lema itre--Robertson--Walker background

 where $g_\munu$ corresponds to the Minkowski metric tensor $\eta_\munu = m \, {\rm diag} \{-1, 1, 1, 1\}$ in special relativity.
 In general relativity, the metric tensor is a dynamical variable, coupled to the distribution of matter and energy via the Einstein equations that relate the space-time geometry and the stress-energy distribution.
 However, exploiting the homogeneous and isotropic geometry of the Universe at large scales, the dependence of $g_\munu$ is reduced to the time dependence of a scale factor $a$.
 Space-time can then be foliated in spatial hypersurfaces that can have positive, negative, or zero curvature, depending on whether the space-line element can be given as a 3-sphere embedded in 4-dimensional Euclidean space, as a hyperboloid embedded in 4-dimensional Lorentzian space, or directly as the 3-dimensional Euclidean space.
 Unifying all cases, the spatial contribution to the line element is

-where $k = 0$ (flat), $-1$ (negative curvature), or $1$ (positive curvature).
+where $k \in \mathbb{R}$ is the curvature of the Universe and $k^{-1/2}$ has dimension of length.
 Note that spatial homogeneity and isotropy allow us to reduce the ten independent components of $g_\munu$ to the scale factor $a$ and the curvature $k$.
 Based on CMB observations, the curvature is very close to zero \cite{Planck:2013pxb}.
 We will show in \Sec{Friedmann} that the curvature contribution to the total energy of the Universe reduces at earlier times, thus justifying to neglect it in the early Universe.
 Then, the line element can be expressed as

 where $\tau$ is the conformal time, defined such that $a \dd \tau = \dd t$, and $a \, x^i = r^i$ relates the comoving, $x^i$, and physical, $r^i$, spatial coordinates.
 The physical velocity of an object in an FLRW Universe is